« The Solar Revolution is Near | Main | The Culture of Happiness »

 My basic conclusion is that by 2030 China and the US will be evenly matched, with Russia as the third "swing" superpower.

-One more thing, GK, how do you link to stuff without writing out the whole link on typepad?
+One more thing, how do you link to stuff without writing out the whole link on typepad?
 Thx.

 I have been troubled by the rapid exploitation of the Chinese by its leaders for as long as I can remember.
 I watched a PBS program on 'illicit trade' last night.
 The Chinese leaders approach to sending out poison products was to kill one fiquirehead and eventually close a dozen plants whose products resulted in deaths.
 So, I decided to post a thread today on Communist China.